 The route is demanding, with constant and accentuated slopes both downhill and uphill.
 For this reason, the brothers carry wineskins, to make the journey more bearable.
 The last stop is in the area known as “El Barranquico”, where the arrival to the hermitage is prepared, one of the most exciting moments of the day.
 The brothers are greeted by many neighbors who have come to the chapel by car.

-This is followed by mass in honor of St. Peter and the traditional meal, with the brotherhood providing beans and rice for all those attending.
-The beans are cooked in two large copper pots and distributed to the pilgrims in ceramic tales.
+This is followed by mass in honor of San Pedro and the traditional meal, with the brotherhood providing beans and rice for all those attending.
+The beans are cooked in two large copper pots and distributed to the pilgrims in ceramic bowls.
 This year there were about 100 people who participated in the pilgrimage, although there were more than 300 for the meal.
 In the hermitage there is a room available for eating if the weather prevents eating outdoors in the surroundings.